savonet/liquidsoap/doc/content/database.md

 ```

 The `select` function, returns a list of rows.
-Each row is represented as a list
+To each row will correspond a
-of pairs strings consisting of
+list of pairs strings consisting of

 - a string: the name of the column,
 - a nullable string: its value (this is nullable because the contents of a